High-throughput bidirectional electro-optic transduction assessed with a practical quantum capacity: Directional asymmetry in transducers

+To experimentally probe Eqs.~\ref{eq:Naddup} and \ref{eq:Nadddown} in our device, in Figs.~\ref{fig:performance}(a) and (b) we respectively display upconversion and downconversion results, quantifying $\Nadd(\omegam)$ and $\Thr$ while varying $\Gammae$ and with fixed $\Gammao$.
+The data points corresponding to the measurements shown in Figs.~\ref{fig:spectrum}, \ref{fig:downconversion}, and \ref{fig:comparison} are marked with hearts.
+The black lines show the predicted performance of our transducer using independently calibrated measurements and modified versions of Eqs.~\ref{eq:Naddup} and \ref{eq:Nadddown} that account for lossy cavities and finite sideband resolution (Appendix~\ref{app: performance model}).
+In upconversion, we see agreement between this model and our measurements, up to a systematic difference in the measured value of $\eta$ and that predicted from values of $\Ae$, $\Ao$, $\Gammae$, $\Gammao$, and independently measured cavity loss rates used in the model.
+In downconversion, we see qualitative agreement that reproduces the general trend of our measurement.

 In upconversion, because of its low optical noise and sufficient sideband resolution, our transducer's noise performance is determined by the first two terms in Eq.~\ref{eq:Naddup} (i.e.~$\nth\gammam/\Gammae+\ne$), as long as $\Gammae$ and $\Gammao$ are reasonably well-matched.
 Notably, this approximation implies that $\Naddup$ is independent of $\Gammao$.
-As we observe the microwave circuit occupation to follow the form $\neffe = \ae\Gammae + \be$~\cite{brubaker2022optomechanical} (Methods), the contributions to $\Naddup$ consist of a component of thermomechanical origin that scales as $1/\Gammae$, and a component due to LC circuit occupation that increases linearly with $\Gammae$.
-Optimal noise performance in upconversion is achieved by tuning $\Gammae$ to balance these two contributions (see Fig.~\ref{fig:comparison}(a) below).
+As we observe the microwave circuit occupation to follow the form $\neffe = \ae\Gammae + \be$~\cite{brubaker2022optomechanical} (Appendix~\ref{app: technical noise}), the contributions to $\Naddup$ consist of a component of thermomechanical origin that scales as $1/\Gammae$, and a component due to LC circuit occupation that increases linearly with $\Gammae$.
+Optimal noise performance in upconversion is achieved by tuning $\Gammae$ to balance these two contributions (Fig.~\ref{fig:performance}(a)).
+Relative to our previous work~\cite{brubaker2022optomechanical} (Fig.~\ref{fig:comparison}(a)), the turnaround that results from increasing $\Gammae$ occurs at higher throughput because of a $\gammam$ that is over an order-of-magnitude higher, as measured electromechanically by ringdown of the transduction mode.

 Turning to downconversion performance, the first three terms of Eq.~\ref{eq:Nadddown} reveal that, in striking contrast with upconversion, $\Naddm$ can be made quite small simply by increasing $\Gammao$, because the excess motional noise can be routed out the input port by increasing the low-noise optical pump.